YevgenyDreyband/va.gov-team/products/disability/526ez/engineering_research/error_handling_and_submission_failures/01_overview_of_error_and_logging.md

 - `Datadog::Tracing`, aka the `ddtrace` gem.
 This appears to do for datadog what `SentryLogging` does for sentry, i.e. circumvent our logging paradigm and write directly to Datadog
     - TODO: remove this and replace with Rails.logger
         - AXIOM: this work MUST conserve any tagging or context added via the gem.
+- `Shrine.logger` is also being used.
+THis is a thin wrapper for `Rails.logger, so probably ok to swap out.
+    - TODO: more investigation required.

 #### The difference between logging and error raising